 Christopher J. Spanos

-Chris has over 20 years of courtroom experience in complex civil litigation, including tort defense, contract disputes, employment disputes, and land use matters, including condemnation and zoning matters.
-He has personally tried over 50 jury trials to verdict, and has also successfully handled cases before the Illinois Appellate Court and the Illinois Court of Claims.
-He has vast experience appearing before various administrative and municipal bodies, including the Illinois Department of Insurance, local zoning boards of appeal, regional transportation authority, pension review and school boards.
+Chris has nearly 25 years of courtroom experience in complex civil litigation, including tort defense, contract disputes, employment disputes, land use, condemnation and zoning matters.
+He has personally tried approximately 70 jury trials to verdict, and has also successfully handled cases before the Illinois Appellate Court and the Illinois Court of Claims.
+He has vast experience appearing before various state and local administrative bodies involving insurance regulation, zoning, transportation, pension review and school related matters.

 Prior to attending law school, Chris was a member of the United States Navy, serving as a nuclear reactor operator aboard the fast attack submarine the USS DACE, SSN 607.
-He received several awards during his service including a Good Conduct Medal, the Armed Services Expeditionary Medal and a Presidential Unit Commendation.
-He has continued his life-long commitment to volunteer service as a fire and police commissioner, a school board member and as a board member for a faith-based community service organization.
-He has also been a volunteer coach for youth sports for over 20 years.
-Chris and his wife Julia have been married for 25 years and they have four children.
+He received several awards during his service including a Good Conduct Medal, the Armed Forces Expeditionary Medal and a Navy Unit Commendation.
+He has continued his life-long commitment to volunteer service as a fire and police commissioner, a school board member and as a director of a local faith-based community service organization, and spent over 20 years as a volunteer coach for various youth sports.
+Chris and his wife Julia have been married for 29 years and have four children.